cylmat/php-tools-boilerplate/README.md

 ```
 make install-all
 ```
-or select or (un)comment the tools you needs
+or select or (un)comment the tools you needs.

 ### Linters
 * [Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer)